 Who heard that growing up?

 The same applies to your workspace.
 Creating a workspace void of clutter can reduce stress and increase productivity.
 This includes both your desk and desktop.

-Removing distractions such as the T.V. in your office and Solitaire from your home screen can help you spend more time accomplishing important tasks and less time tuning into distractions.
+Removing distractions such as the T.V. in your office and limiting your social media intake during the day can help you spend more time accomplishing important tasks and less time tuning into distractions.